 what is a site administrator?

-As a site administrator, you are in charge of how the construction project runs on a day-to-day basis.
-You will also be responsible for completing all of the required administrative tasks related to every contract.
-By default, a site administrator is a site manager who delegates some site administrative tasks.
-There are specific skill sets that you need to have to become a site administrator, including strong organisational skills, good people skills, and functional computer skills.
-Usually, as a site administrator, you will work closely with agencies, contractors, and project managers.
-If you are an analytical individual, this job position will best suit you, especially if you effectively manage deadlines and timelines.
-Site managers usually report to the site administrator or project manager.
+To become a site administrator, you require a specific set of skills, including strong organisational skills, good people skills and functional computer skills.
+As a site administrator, you work closely with agencies, contractors and project managers.
+If you are analytical, this job will suit you, especially if you can manage timelines and deadlines effectively.
+Site administrators usually report to the site manager or project manager.

-site administrator jobsaverage salary of a site administrator
+site administrator jobsaverage site administrator salary

-types of site administrator
+types of site administrators

 working as a site administrator